-The following is a guide as the the key avestions that each he used in conder enducies The following is a guide as to ine kev questions that can be used in dender analysis:
+The following is a guide as to the key questions that can be used in gender analysis:

 Gender Analysis - 10 key questions These relate to

 Who does what?
 Why?
 Activities

 How?
 With what?
 Access to resources

 Who owns what?
 Ownership of assets

 Who is responsible for what?
 Roles and responsibilities

 Who is entitled to what?
 Rights

 Who controls what?
 Income and spending power

 Who decides what?
 Power / Control

 Who gets what?
 Distribution

 Who gains?
 Who loses?
 Redistribution

 Why?
 What is the basis for this situation Rules and laws/norms/customs